Vishal-Parihar/Kaushal-Setu/README.md

 # 🪡 KaushalSetu — Digital Marketplace for Local Micro-Entrepreneurs

 > *Kaushal* (skill) + *Setu* (bridge) = Bridging India's artisans with customers.
+> KaushalSetu is a digital marketplace built to solve a real problem — several skilled micro-entrepreneurs in India like cobblers, potters, tailors and artisans have no online presence and rely entirely on foot traffic.
+This platform gives them a professional profile, a product storefront with image uploads, and a direct way to receive and manage service requests from customers.
+It features JWT authentication, three-level role-based access control (customer, artisan, admin), a full order management system, service request workflow, product reviews, and an admin panel for platform management.

 ## Tech Stack
 - **Frontend**: React.js · Tailwind CSS · React Router · Axios · React Hot Toast